leilaabdel/Shifaa-EMR-System/README.md

 Middle East.

+## How to Download

+Just click the green download button at the top as a zip file.
+Extract the zip file and run the Shifaa EMR System.Application File.

 ## Services

 - Patient records are stored in a secure way in the Microsoft Azure Cloud, so they can be accessed by both patients